 - Pension payments are not affected by working for a new employer.

 Being retired doesn't mean that you have to stop working.
 You may find satisfaction in having a job that really suits your interests, even if it doesn't pay as much as you previously earned.
 Continuing to work can also help you stay active and connected.

 There are financial advantages as well.
 By earning money, you can rely less on your savings.
 You also may be eligible for valuable medical benefits through your job and even be able to continue tax-deferred contributions to an IRA or workplace retirement plan.

 Working while collecting Social Security

 If your Social Security benefits are your only source of income, they are generally not taxed by the federal government.
-However, if you work while receiving Social Security, or receive income from other sources (such as investments), part of your Social Security benefits may be taxable.
+However, if you work while receiving Social Security, or receive income from other sources (such as: wages, pensions, annuities or investments), part of your Social Security benefits may be taxable.

-In addition, if you work after retirement and you start receiving Social Security benefits, your monthly payments may be affected, depending on when you began taking Social Security.
+In addition, if you work after retirement and you start receiving Social Security benefits, your monthly payments may be affected, depending on your age.

 The effect of income on Social Security payments